-In order to continue supporting the county’s growth and aging infrastructure, the county put together an RFP outlining its goals:
+In order to continue supporting the county’s growth and aging infrastructure, the county put together an RFP outlining its goals, including:

 Employee satisfaction also improved.
 With FAMIS, employees were able to communicate with clients to make sure they were on the same page and needs were being met.
 Customer satisfaction also rose tremendously as a result of improved communication and more work requests being completed in a timely fashion.